gwucui/Website/README.md

-# newgwucuisite
+# Website

-rebuilding the website for gwucui!
+This website was built by Oliver Broadrick to replace the older website (built with a template) for GWUCUI.